andrewzah/danmuji/README.md

 # 단무지 – Danmuji

-단무지 is a little discord bot written in Golang.
+단무지 is a little discord bot written in Rust.
 The goal is to add some commands that can help with Korean learning, or tracking stats.

+Run by `andrei#7237` on discord.